Types of Cactus With Their Pictures and Names – Identification Guide (Indoors and Outdoors)

 Crown Cactus (Rebutia marsoneri)

-The Crown Cactus is a small flowering cactus with ball-shaped stems measuring 3” (7.5 cm) in diameter.
-The bumpy surface of the cactus is covered in tufts of flexible light brown or white spines.
-The globular cactus plant produces showy yellow, orange, pink or red flowers from its base.
+The Crown Cactus is a small, slow-growing flowering cactus with ball-shaped stems measuring 3 inches (7.5 cm) in diameter.
+The bumpy surface of the cactus is covered in tufts of flexible, light brown, or white spines.
+This globular cactus plant produces showy yellow, orange, pink, or red flowers from its base.

 The flowering spherical cactus has clumping growth.
 The small cactus spheres form larger clusters.
 The Crown Cactus is one of the first cacti to blossom in spring.
 The small round cactus also has the botanical name Rebutia minuscula.